Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

 # Node Proxy server

-## What is a Proxy
+## Requirements

+- Node.js version 8 or higher - Javascript runtime environment
+- NPM OR Yarn - Package management tool

+## Summary

+This Node Proxy is an intermediary application.

+### Features

+- It sits between the client and two backend services; books and authors.
-Proxy is an intermediary application.
-It sits between two (or more) services, processes or modifies the requests and responses in both directions.
+- It processes/modifies the requests and responses in both directions.

-## Use cases
+- The Application is capable of monitoring http request and response.

+### Currently captured metrics:

+- Duration of HTTP requests in microseconds
+- Total request number
+- Response time of last request

+  Captured metrics are exposed at `localhost://8000/metrics` endpoint.
+  This allows the use of Prometheus and Grafana service to store and visualize metrics.

+### Proxy use-case

 - **Authorization** - Forward only authorized requests to access a service.
-- **Load balancing** - Distribute inbound requests traffic equally among instances.
 - **Logging** - Log every requests going to a Back End API service.

+## The Project Developement

+---

 **Initialize project**: